Jamie Grimes: Chesterfield

 On 15 June 2021, Grimes agreed a deal to join Chesterfield.
 He was made club captain prior to the start of the 2022-23 season.

 On 8 January 2022, Grimes came off the bench to play against UEFA Champions League holders Chelsea at Stamford Bridge, as Chesterfield lost 5-1.

 On 23 March 2024, Grimes scored a brace against Boreham Wood in order to secure the Spireite's promotion as champions back to the Football League.

+On 5 February, Grimes joined National League side Boston United on loan for the rest of the season.

+On 22 May 2026, Chesterfield announced the player was being released.

+On 23 July 2026, Jamie Grimes rejoined Boston United after being on loan their the season prior.